ButterDebugger/WonkChat/readme.md

-# ircChat
+# WonkChat

-Just another chat room to chat in
+Just another chat room for wonky fellows to chat in

 ## Environment Variables
 PORT = <0 - 65535> (defaults to 8080)